sasankap742/cse15l-lab-reports/lab-report5.md

   ![image](https://user-images.githubusercontent.com/78668680/201503904-f84558cf-77a5-4835-8fec-3b90956c16e8.png)

-less <filename> command with the option - +/pattern Shows the file content, searches forward and highlights where the pattern matches.Only Shows content of the file upto that last occurance of pattern.
+less <filename> command with the option - +/pattern Searches forward in the file and highlights where the pattern matches.Only Shows content of the file upto that last occurance of pattern.

 Example 1: